9 Signs You Have a Leaky Gut

 The Leaky Gut and Autoimmune Connection

 When your gut remains leaky, more and more particles are able to escape into your bloodstream.
 Your immune system reacts by sending out wave after wave of inflammation to attack the foreign invaders.
 This state of high alert causes your immune system to become overstressed and fire less accurately.
 This can lead to your own tissues to get caught in the crosshairs.
 Eventually, this will develop into full-blown autoimmunity if your gut is not repaired.

 In addition, your immune system starts making antibodies against the substances that have escaped into your bloodstream.
-Many of these foreign invaders–gluten and dairy in particular–look very similar to your own body’s cells, causing your immune system to get confused and accidentally attack your tissues.
-This process of mistaken identity is called molecular mimicry, and is another way that leaky gut can trigger autoimmune disease.
+Many of these foreign invaders—gluten and dairy in particular—look very similar to your own body’s cells, causing your immune system to get confused and accidentally attack your tissues.
+This process of mistaken identity is called molecular mimicry.
+It’s another way that leaky gut can trigger autoimmune disease.

-We know from the research of Dr. Alessio Fasano that leaky gut is a necessary precondition for developing an autoimmune disease.1 And, once you have an autoimmune disease, leaving your leaky gut untreated can cause your condition to progress and places you at higher risk of developing another autoimmune disease.
+We know from the research of Dr. Alessio Fasano that leaky gut is a necessary precondition for developing an autoimmune disease.1 And, once you have an autoimmune disease, leaving your leaky gut untreated can cause your condition to progress.
+This places you at higher risk of developing another autoimmune disease.

 How Do You Repair a Leaky Gut?

 - Remove.
 Remove all inflammatory foods that can damage your gut such as gluten, dairy, corn, soy, and eggs, as well as toxic foods, including sugar, caffeine, and alcohol.
 You’ll also want to eliminate any gut infections you have, whether caused by Candida overgrowth, Small Intestinal Bacterial Overgrowth (SIBO), or parasites.

 - Replace.
-Replace the good.
+Replace the bad with the good.
 Adding digestive enzymes to your regimen will help support optimal digestion and nutrient absorption, as well as assist your body’s intestinal repair and inflammation responses.